 The final three groupings (Health, Culture and Social Protection), which correspond to functions of a mainly individual nature, display sustained growth trends, in particular for health and social protection.
-Indeed, during the period in question expenditure for the latter two functions increased by more than a third in absolute value, from around 279 billion euro in 2000 to 407 billion in 2008.
-In percentage terms, expenditure on health and social protection rose from 49.5 per cent of total public expenditure in 2000 (net of UMTS revenues) to 52.5 per cent in 2008.
+Indeed, during the period in question expenditure for the latter two functions increased by more than a third in absolute value, from around 279 billion euro in 2000 to 423 billion in 2009.
+In percentage terms, expenditure on health and social protection rose from 49.6 per cent of total public expenditure in 2000 to 53 per cent in 2009.
 The main component of expenditure on social protection was social security benefits in cash, whose growth was brought on by the initial effects of the economic recession, that led to a significant increase in the use of social protection instruments starting from the second half of 2008.

-In contrast, the percentage of expenditure on education and on recreation and culture showed a slight amount of variability during the period in question (around an average of 11.2 per cent), as 70 per cent of this expenditure was accounted for by salaries, therefore primarily reflecting trends in contract renewals, especially in the school sector.
+In contrast, the percentage of expenditure on education and on recreation and culture showed a slight amount of variability during the period in question (around an average of 11.1 per cent), as 70 per cent of this expenditure was accounted for by salaries, therefore primarily reflecting trends in contract renewals, especially in the school sector.